radicaled42/python-projects/README.md

-# Portfolio Website

-A small website to showcase my resume and test my abilities
+# A series of python projects and script